ndidplatform/ndidplatform.github.io/getting-started/ndid.md

 ## Register other nodes

-Nodes with RP, IDP, AS, or Proxy role can only be registered at NDID node.
+Nodes with RP, IdP, AS, or Proxy role can only be registered at NDID node.

 Make a HTTP call POST `/ndid/init_ndid` with JSON body.